 Business intelligence and business analytics differ in what function they perform for your company.
 Business intelligence looks backward in time.
 It’s data lists what has already occurred and provided you with insight to improve.
 For example, you clearly see what’s going well, but also learn to recover from what went terribly.
 Again, this links back to big data and the concept of creating an information-dump infrastructure where you can measure everything.

-With this model, business analytics is more about what you’re doing to anticipate the trends and needs of the future.
+With this model, a business analytics platform is more about what you’re doing to anticipate the trends and needs of the future.
 You take the data and deal with hypothetical changes to the models.
 This is less stable than business intelligence; even the best prediction isn’t the same as seeing the future.
 However, business analytics helps you evolve your business to meet changes in the landscape and then take advantage of coming developments.

 For some businesses and even some analysts, it makes sense to divide the terms business analytics and business intelligence into different categories.
 Doing so allows interior precision.
 By speaking of business intelligence to one person, an analyst is actually thinking about big data.
 However, all of this leads to predicting what the market will look like next month.
 While these cultural distinctions can be useful, they don’t extend beyond one company.
 It’s important to establish an understanding of business intelligence and business analytics early to help avoid confusion.